beekeeper-cli/beekeeper/README.md

 ![Beekeeper Header](https://i.imgur.com/WWwmLWT.png)

 ## Overview
-Beekeeper is open-sourced Backend as a Service (BaaS) built to handle bursty traffic from one-off events like sale or promotion.
-Set up a virtual virtual waitroom in a few minutes, and tear it down in seconds.
+Beekeeper is an open-sourced Backend as a Service (BaaS) built to handle bursty traffic from one-off events like a sale or promotion.
+.
+Set up a virtual waitroom in a few minutes, and tear it down in seconds.

 ![Beekeeper deploy](https://i.imgur.com/lja8wBi.png)

 There is a difference between the infrastructure needed for normal business activities and infrastructure needed for bursty traffic related to one-off events.
 An abrupt increase in website traffic can be the effect of many different causes.
 One such cause is an event like a Black Friday sale or similar promotion.
-If the existing infrastructure is unprepared the spike in traffic it may result in a Denial of Service.
+If the existing infrastructure is unprepared for a spike in traffic, it may result in a Denial of Service.
 The desired service may be unavailable until traffic declines to a manageable level.
 Beekeeper is a fast and flexible solution to this bursty traffic.

 ### Beekeeper Architecture

 ![Beekeeper architecture](https://i.imgur.com/mssNhan.png)

 ## The Team
-**[Ryan Schaul](https://example.com)** *Software Engineer* Chicago, IL
+**[Ryan Schaul](https://www.linkedin.com/in/ryan-schaul-87a922b5)** *Software Engineer* • Chicago, IL

-**[Ian Eustis](https://example.com)** *Software Engineer* Portland, OR
+**[Ian Eustis](https://eustisic.me)** *Software Engineer* • Portland, OR

-**[Justin Zeng](https://example.com)** *Software Engineer* Los Angeles, CA
+**[Justin Zeng](https://www.justinzeng.com)** *Software Engineer* • Los Angeles, CA

-**[Aaron Crane](https://example.com)** *Software Engineer* San Francisco, CA
+**[Aaron Crane](https://example.com)** *Software Engineer* • San Francisco, CA

 ## Getting Started
 ### Prerequisites